 The Chevy Chase Theater is the city's oldest continuously operating neighborhood theater, a rare local example of an early neighborhood movie house.

-The Chevy Chase Theater reflects a "high-style" example of the neighborhood movie house.
+Built in 1922 by noted local architects Upman and Adams, the Chevy Chase Theater reflects a "high-style" example of a neighborhood movie house.
 The main auditorium features a stage, organ screens, and proscenium characteristic of movie theaters built during the "silent" era.
-The Chevy Chase Theater is the oldest intact neighborhood movie theater in Washington and although it has been altered and damaged, it conveys its original design and purpose with clarity and is in good condition.
+As the theater predates "talkies," the auditorium has a shallow stage, which would have been used by an impresario, and organ screens, which projected the musical accompaniment.
+The Chevy Chase Theater is the oldest intact neighborhood movie theater in Washington, and although it has been altered and damaged, it remains in relatively good condition.

 National Register: August 16, 1996